DanPearce/CI_PP2_Coding_Challenge_Quiz/README.md

 <img src="docs/design/colour/colour.png">
 </details>

-All of the pages were tested in terms of contrast using [WebAIM](https://webaim.org/)
+All the pages were tested in terms of contrast using [WebAIM](https://webaim.org/)

 #### Normal Contrast
 The normal colour for the site is a turquoise colour and this is to distinguish to the user that this is neither a correct or incorrect page.